Hamza-ARROUBAT/Gaming-Charts/README.md

 ## Lodash

 it's a JavaScript library which provides utility functions for almost all common programming tasks.
-It is also very performant, so i tend to use it when i can.
+It is also very efficient, so i tend to use it when i can.

-## cors

-Cross is a Http mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading of resources.
-So i used it to make the communication between the front and back possible.

 ## dotenv

-Environment variables are always needed to make the code more maintainable and more secure, and there are easy to set up with Dotenv wich automatically loads environment variables from a .env file into the process.env object.
+Environment variables are always needed to make the code more maintainable and more secure, and are easy to set up with Dotenv which automatically loads environment variables from a .env file into the process.env object.

 #### ---> A last word : This project was really exiting to make, i just wanted to say a biiig "Thank you ♥" to Think-it and it's recrutement team.
 Your breakthrough recruitment process will surely make you one of the best companies ✨.